RsyncProject/rsync/rsync.1.md

     Note that the "zlibx" compression algorithm is just the "zlib" algorithm with matched data excluded from the compression stream (to try to make it more compatible with an external zlib implementation).

-    If "none" is specified, that is equivalent to using `--no-compress`.

-    This option implies `--compress` unless "none" was specified.

 0.  `--compress-level=NUM`, `--zl=NUM`